eyuwela/web1-Assignment-/README.md

 # web1-Assignment-
-client folder is for mysql database project folder is for front-end(html&css) and back-end(php) code
+-'client' folder is for mysql database.
+And
+ -'project' folder is for front-end(html&css) and back-end(php) code